-The Fund, using a "passive" or indexing investment approach, attempts to approximate the investment performance of the Environmental Services Index by investing in a portfolio of securities that generally replicates the Environmental Services Index.
-Unlike many investment companies that try to "beat" the performance of a benchmark index, the Fund does not try to "beat" the Environmental Services Index and does not seek temporary defensive positions that are inconsistent with its investment objective of seeking to replicate the Environmental Services Index.
-The Fund will normally invest at least 80% of its assets in securities that comprise the Environmental Services Index.
+The Fund, using a "passive" or indexing investment approach, attempts to approximate the investment performance of the NYSE Arca Environmental Services Index by investing in a portfolio of securities that generally replicates the NYSE Arca Environmental Services Index.
+Unlike many investment companies that try to "beat" the performance of a benchmark index, the Fund does not try to "beat" the NYSE Arca Environmental Services Index and does not seek temporary defensive positions that are inconsistent with its investment objective of seeking to replicate the NYSE Arca Environmental Services Index.
+The Fund will normally invest at least 80% of its assets in securities that comprise the NYSE Arca Environmental Services Index.

-The Fund is classified as a non-diversified fund under the Investment Company Act of 1940, as amended (the "1940 Act") and, therefore, may invest a greater percentage of assets in a particular issuer.
-The Fund may concentrate its investments in a particular industry or group of industries to the extent that the Environmental Services Index concentrates in an industry or group of industries.
-As of September 30, 2021, each of the industrials and basic materials sectors represented a significant portion of the Fund.
+The Fund is classified as a non-diversified fund under the Investment Company Act of 1940, as amended (the "Investment Company Act of 1940") and, therefore, may invest a greater percentage of assets in a particular issuer.
+The Fund may concentrate its investments in a particular industry or group of industries to the extent that the NYSE Arca Environmental Services Index concentrates in an industry or group of industries.
+As of September 30, 2022, each of the industrials, basic materials and environmental services industry sectors represented a significant portion of the Fund.